 - TV Week Gold Logie Winner: Graham Kennedy (Blankety Blanks, 0-10)

 - February 8: The Government approves the application for ATV0 to convert its transmission to the Channel 10 frequency.

 - February 11: Nine’s new weekly current affairs program 60 Minutes, based on a successful US show of the same name, has a lack lustre beginning but soon rises to become one of Australia’s highest rating programs.

 - February 27: Grundy Productions’ new prime time series Prisoner starts a successful run on 0-10.
 It enjoys a large following both in Australia and overseas, particularly in the United Kingdom and parts of the United States.

-- April: The Special Broadcasting Service (SBS) screens the first of a series of multi-lingual programs on ABC on Sunday mornings.
+- April 29: The Special Broadcasting Service (SBS) screens the first of a series of multicultural programs on ABC on Sunday mornings.

 - July 1: Commercial television stations now required to screen ‘C’ classified programming, aimed solely at children aged 6 to 13, every weekday between 4pm and 5pm.
-Early ‘C’ classified programs include Simon Townsend’s Wonder World (0-10), Stax (Seven) and Shirl’s Neighbourhood (Seven).
+Early ‘C’ classified programs include Simon Townsend’s Wonder World (0-10), Stax (Seven) and Shirl’s Neighbourhood (Seven) and re-classified existing shows The Curiosity Show and Skippy The Bush Kangaroo (both from Nine).
 Commercial stations are also required to screen a minimum of 30 minutes each weekday, prior to 4.00pm, of programming aimed at pre-school viewers.